pivotal-cf/docs-ksm/README.md

 | KSM CLI | CLI component for Kubernates Service Manager for PCF.
 Unless you are referring to what it is called on Pivotal Network, Kubernetes Service Manager CLIs or [OPERATIING-SYSTEM] for KSM, use KSM CLI.|
 |cf marketplace| Generally, the Services Marketplace, or the Marketplace, should not be referred to in this doc.
 App developers do not interact with the Marketplace.
 They interact with `cf marketplace`.|

+## Historical Note

+Previously, this repository was named docs-bazaar and the book repository was named docs-book-bazaar.